kuzudb/kuzu-docs/src/content/docs/concurrency.md

 No, when embedding Kùzu in your application, you cannot have both `READ_WRITE` and `READ_ONLY` database processes open at any given time (in a safe manner).
 Technical details for this limitation are described the the sections above.

-In short, the reason for this limitation is that at any given time, `READ_WRITE` process can make changes to the disk layout, which may or may not be reflected in the buffer manager of other open `READ_ONLY` connections, and this can lead to inconsistencies or data corruption.
+In short, the reason for this limitation is that at any given time, a `READ_WRITE` process can make changes to the disk layout, which may or may not be reflected in the buffer manager of other open `READ_ONLY` connections, and this can lead to inconsistencies or data corruption.
 To avoid this issue, the best practice when embedding Kùzu in your application is to use design patterns as per one of the scenarios shown pictorially, in the sections above.